Daskott/kronus/Server.md

 - In both a `bad` or `unavailable` state the server sends out a message to the user's emergency contact and then disables the probe.

 ## FAQ
-- Q: Where's all the data stored ?
+- Q: Does this work in a distributed environment ?
-    - A: SQLite file
+    - A: No. This doesn't work in a distributed environment at the moment, because the server uses Sqlite3 to store all it's data.
+         As a result, if you deploy this to a production environment, it should run on a single pod/machine.

 - Q: Why SQLite ?
     - A: For ease of use as you don't require a lot of external systems to set the kronus server up.
 Also the SQLite file is encrypted using the provided `passPhrase` with AES-256, see https://github.com/sqlcipher/sqlcipher.